aws/pgcollection/README.md

 $$;
 ```

-### First and Sort Functions
+### First, Last and Sort Functions

 Before starting to iterate over a collection, it is good practice the ensure
-that the iterator is positioned at the start of the collection.
-The `first`
+that the iterator is positioned at the start or end of the collection depending
+on the direction the collection will be traversed.
+The `first` function will
+return a reference to the collection at the first element and conversely the
-function will return a reference to the collection at the first element.
-If
+`last` function will return a reference to the last element.
+If there is a
-there is a need to iterate over a collection sorted by the value of the keys
+need to iterate over a collection sorted by the value of the keys instead of
-instead of the order the elements were added, the `sort` function will sort
+the order the elements were added, the `sort` function will sort the collection
-the collection and return a reference to the first sorted element.
+and return a reference to the first sorted element.

 ```sql
 DO